#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 Do you need bullet points for every position?

-In general, every position you list on your resume should have at least 1-2 accomplishments underneath in bullet points.
-That said, you don’t need to list every position you’ve ever held on your resume.
+Generally, every position you list on your resume should have at least 1-2 accomplishment bullet points.
+That said, you don’t need to list every job you’ve ever held on your resume.

-If the job is older (e.g. 10 years or more) but relevant, you can include just the job/role title on your resume with the date (without any bullet points) — essentially, this will only take up one line on your resume.
-That said, if it's a recent position (i.e. within the last 10 years), you must include at least 1-2 bullet points!
-Listing just a job title and a date for a recent position tell hiring managers you did not accomplish anything of significance — a red flag!
+If the job is older (e.g. 10 years or more) but relevant, you can include just the job/role title on your resume with the date (without any bullet points), but if it's a recent position, you should include at least 1-2 bullet points.

 When should you leave a role off altogether?

-If it’s an older position, a job you only held for a short time, or one that’s not particularly relevant to the job you’re now applying for — in other words, if it’s not going to help you get the job, and taking it off wouldn’t leave a major gap — feel free to leave it off altogether.
+If it’s an older position, a job you only held for a short time, or one that’s not particularly relevant to the job you’re now applying for — in other words, if it’s not going to help you get the job, and taking it off wouldn’t leave a major gap — feel free to leave it off altogether and focus on your more relevant experience.

 Spread the word